 - Muscle injuries leading to muscle contractions

-In electrical burns aim for 100ml /hr of urine to flush the kidney.
+In electrical burns aim for 100 mL/hr of urine to flush the kidney.
 Alkalization of the urine by adding sodium bicarbonate to the IV fluid increases the solubility and clearance rate of myoglobin from muscle breakdown in the urine.
-This can be suggested by evidence of haemoglobinuria hence flush the kidney with increased fluids and mannitol.
+This can be suggested by the evidence of hemoglobinuria, which indicates the need to flush the kidney with increased fluids and mannitol.